Click here to find out more about Michelin's motorcycle and scooter tire owner's Limited Warranty.

 - some are not under driver control and require adjustments in driving: sinuosity of the road, type of surface, air temperature.

-Are the tyres Tubeless or Tubetype?
+Are the tires Tubeless or Tubetype?

 Which is the most appropriate inner tube?

-How are tyres priced?
+How are tires priced?

 The price of each tyre is dependent upon retailer pricing policy.
 Michelin is unable to impose retail prices on retailers, who therefore remain free and independent when setting prices.